cubgit/cubit.github.io/index.md

+---
+layout: cv
-This is the website for Eric, my favorite seaman
+title: This is the website for Eric, my favorite seaman
+---